-Sexual harassment and worker bullying in the healthcare workplace have led to severe patient care failures, including medication and medical errors and even death [24].
-In addition to patient care failures, research clearly demonstrates that sexual harassment can negatively affect one's health.
-People who have been victims of sexual harassment are more likely to be depressed and to have symptoms of stress and anxiety, including post-traumatic stress disorder (PTSD).
-Sexual harassment has been associated with additional negative psychologic effects, including burnout, unhealthy eating behaviors, self-blame, reduced self-esteem, emotional exhaustion, anger, disgust, fear, and less satisfaction with life in general.
+Sexual harassment can negatively affect an individual's mental health, physical health, and sense of safety.
+Victims of sexual harassment are more likely to be depressed and to have symptoms of stress and anxiety, including post-traumatic stress disorder (PTSD).
+Sexual harassment has been associated with additional negative psychologic effects, including burnout, unhealthy eating behaviors, self-blame, reduced self-esteem, emotional exhaustion, anger, disgust, fear, and less satisfaction with life in general; these issues can, in turn, affect an individual's work life and compromise the quality of patient care.
 Furthermore, victims of sexual harassment may be more likely to abuse drugs and alcohol and self-harm.
-Physical health consequences may include headaches, exhaustion, disrupted sleep, gastrointestinal problems, weight gain or loss, and cardiovascular and respiratory issues [5; 13].
+Physical health consequences may include headaches, exhaustion, disrupted sleep, gastrointestinal problems, weight gain or loss, and cardiovascular and respiratory issues [5].

 Sexual harassment has been shown to lower productivity in the workplace.
-This is partly due to the fact that victims of sexual harassment may spend work hours filing complaints, discussing the harassment with coworkers, or seeking assistance to stop the harassment.
-Victims may be tardy, may neglect their duties or assignments, or may be absent from work altogether.
+This may occur when a harasser uses work time to plan, discuss, and/ or engage in harassing behaviors.
+Victims of sexual harassment may be required to spend work hours seeking assistance or documenting an incident of harassment.
+To avoid harassing or due to distress, victims may be tardy, may neglect duties or assignments, or may be absent from work altogether.
 Sexual harassment in the workplace can negatively affect the entire team, creating a tense, uncomfortable environment for all employees.